SubhranshuSharma/tensorflow-mouse-controller/README.md

 How to move mouse:

-1. Look into dataset folder in arduino code folder to see what it should look like to the camera)
+1. I have also added images in arduino code folder showing what hand gesture does what,and for using eyes its obvious but still I have included photos from dataset to make it clear.
 2. The background should be a out of focus white wall(any colour other than black should work but not great) You should not be in the background.
 3. Make the camera focus on near objects by rotating lens clockwise.
 4. It jumps 15 pixels every 3 second to change it go to model_settings.cpp and add your required number of pixels at end of up, down, right, left, hold and dclick like shown below